google/closure-templates/java/src/com/google/template/soy/jbcsrc/README.md

   * renaming maps (css, xid)
   * EscapingDirective instances
   * IJ params
+  * DeltemplateSelector

 We will propagate this as a single object from the top level (directly through the render() calls), because this object will be constant per render.

-As future work we may want to consider turning many of these into compiler intrinsics.
-For example, instead of looking up the PrintDirective each time we need to apply it, we could stash the PrintDirective reference in a static field at class initialization time (ditto for escaping, translations, renaming).
+As future work we should many of these into compiler plugins.
+For example, instead of looking up the PrintDirective instances each time we need to apply it, we could instead introduce a `SoyJbcsrcPrintDirective` that would run in the compiler and then we wouldn't need to look up instances at runtime.
+This would be similar to how `jssrc` implements SoyFunctions and SoyPrintDirectives.

 Additionally we will enhance some core APIs to expose additional information:

 #### SoyValue

-void SoyValue.render(Appendable) will change to ‘Result render(AdvisingAppendable)’.
+`void SoyValue.render(Appendable)` will change to `RenderResult render(AdvisingAppendable)`.
 That will allow individual values to detach mid-render.
 Most Soy values will have trivial implementations of this method, but for our [lazy transclusion values](https://github.com/google/closure-templates/blob/master/java/src/com/google/template/soy/data/internal/RenderableThunk) we will need this.